Nullpo/menemize/README.md

 ```

-And for any error, you can reuse AbstractErrorHandler in all your app ;)
+And you can reuse AbstractErrorHandler for any error in your app ;)